 Tingo Mobile currently leases smartphones to approximately 9.5 million farmers in Nigeria and Ghana through four agricultural cooperatives and trade partners, which includes the umbrella organization for Nigeria's agricultural industry, the All-Farmers Association of Nigeria ("AFAN").
 Tingo Mobile also operates the Nwassa USSD marketplace platform, which is preregistered on its smartphones and sim cards, and also available for other members of agricultural cooperatives and trade partners of Tingo Mobile to use on their own devices.
 In November 2022, Tingo Mobile signed a trade partnership with AFAN, which included a commitment from them to use best efforts to enroll a minimum of 20 million new customers with Tingo Mobile.
-As part of the arrangement with AFAN, Tingo Mobile of edelivered to AFAN's customers in November and December 2023.
-In December 2022 Tingo Mobile signed a trade agreement with the Kingdom of Ashanti in Ghana, which included a commitment to enroll a minimum of 2 million new customers to Tingo Mobile and the target goal of enrolling more than 4 million new customers to Tingo Mobile and the target goal of enrolling more than 4 million new customers to Tingo Mobile and the target goal of enrolling more than 4 million there, as part of our international expansion strategy.
+As part of the arrangement with AFAN, Tingo Mobile ordered 6 million new smartphones from its supply partner in May 2023, which are scheduled to be delivered to AFAN's customers in November and December 2023.
+In December 2022 Tingo Mobile signed a trade agreement with the Kingdom of Ashanti in Ghana, which included a commitment to enroll a minimum of 2 million new customers to Tingo Mobile and the target goal of enrolling more than 4 million new customers overall.
+We are also now working with the Governments of Malawi and Pakistan to roll out there, as part of our international expansion strategy.